WalletWasabi/WasabiDoc/docs/building-wasabi/ContributionGame.md

 The metric of success is a combination of number of pull requests, lines added and removed, and effort in review of the changes.
 The bounty of `1000 US Dollars` worth of bitcoin is paid out every month on the 25th.
 The depth, quality and continuous maintenance of this documentation is proof of the success of this contribution game!

+## Contribution game to review v1.1.10

+After the release of v1.1.9.2 a monumental amount of work has gone into Wasabi, introducing many new features, upgrading dependencies and fixing many bugs.
+In order to ensure rigorous peer review of such a complex change, two methods were introduced for the first time.
+The publishing of release candidate packages for all operating systems, so that testers do not need to compile the software from source.
+This enabled many more reviewers to check out the latest additions to the software so to test for bugs and instabilities.
+Also there was a [contribution game](https://github.com/zkSNACKs/WalletWasabi/issues/2631) where any reviewer who provided a thorough report and notified the developers of bugs was eligible for a bounty of in total `0.5 bitcoin`.